Class Geometry

 NumPoints

-Returns the count of this Geometry
+Returns the count of this Geometrys vertices.
+The Geometry

-s contained by composite Geometry
+s contained by composite Geometrys must be

-Geometry's; that is, they must implement NumPoints
+Geometry's; that is, they must implement NumPoints.

 public abstract int NumPoints { get; }